silentDoc/AoC15/AoC15/Day20/Readme.md

 What is the  _lowest house number_  of the house to get at least as many presents as the number in your puzzle input?

 Your puzzle input is  `34000000`.

+## --- Part Two ---

+The Elves decide they don't want to visit an infinite number of houses.
+Instead, each Elf will stop after delivering presents to  `50`  houses.
+To make up for it, they decide to deliver presents equal to  _eleven times_  their number at each house.

+With these changes, what is the new  _lowest house number_  of the house to get at least as many presents as the number in your puzzle input?